ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 <img src="/images/2016/react-native-announce.png" alt="Annnouncing React Native" style="width: 300px;"/>

-And you wait.
-Then one day you wake up in the morning, looking in the window at a very gloomy weather outside, you open the browser and see the news all over the internet: RN is released and the repo already has a thousand stars.
+And you're waiting.
+Then one day you wake up in the morning, looking in the window at a very gloomy weather outside, open the browser and see the news all over the internet: RN is released and the repo already has a thousand stars.

-It's finally open to `npm install`.
+It's finally ready to `npm install react-native-cli`.

 # Stage Two: Obsession

 After first two weeks there is only pure joy in the blood.
-Challenge accepted.
-Challenge to use fast-growing project in a pretty early stage accepted!
+Challenge accepted!
+Challenge to use fast-growing project in a pretty early stage.
 The documentation is inconsistent, but it doesn't really matter (there is the [awesome UIExplorer](https://github.com/facebook/react-native/blob/master/Examples/UIExplorer/ClipboardExample.js#L33)).
 Best practices doesn't exist: doesn't matter, some of such could be ported from the web, some could be used from other native frameworks.
 Not enough plugins: you can write a plugin that you need by yourself.
 Apple has released new APIs for 3D Touch Quick Actions.
 Not a problem.
 You need more complicated maps than you get out-of-the-box?
 Let's wrap into JS APIs some of advanced native implementation.

 It's inevitable that you soon get your first sensible [pull request](https://github.com/facebook/react-native/pull/1318) which could take a few weeks of the fun process of contributing.
-Important lesson how to be more careful, after all.
+Important lesson here is how to be more careful, after all.
 Objective C still scares sometimes, but it doesn't look weird anymore, rather looks a pragmatic, including patterns, paradigms, idioms which were formed over the decades.
 It's a new, unknown language which could teach you a lot and refresh sweet memories of pure C. And there is Swift waiting for you.

 You are full of energy.
 You want to apply somehow your previous experience from JS world.
 Why ObjC doesn't have a popular linters like `eslint` and `jscs`, which helps to strictly enforce code style?
 You even try [some of them](https://github.com/facebook/react-native/pull/1916), with no luck: